mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

       0 & 0 & 0
       \end{array}\right)

-   Use SageMath to compute the bases for the following spaces:
+   Use Sage to compute the bases for the following spaces:

      a) The right and left kernel.
      b) The row space.